GoodAlex223/goodalex223.github.io/MDN/fun_css_compreh/README.md

 Number of related exercises that must be completed in order to create the final design — a business card/gamer card/social media profile.

+__Objective__:  To test comprehension of fundamental CSS theory, syntax and mechanics.

 ## [Starting point](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Fundamental_CSS_comprehension#starting_point)

 * Go and grab the [HTML file for the exercise](https://github.com/mdn/learning-area/blob/main/css/introduction-to-css/fundamental-css-comprehension/index.html), and the [associated image file](https://github.com/mdn/learning-area/blob/main/css/introduction-to-css/fundamental-css-comprehension/chris.jpg), and save them in a new directory on your local computer.
 If you want to use your own image file and fill your own name in, you are welcome to — just make sure the image is square.